 10 patients a month = $0.00 in BTL Vanquish consumable costs

 * Both of the machines above promote 25% fat cell adiposis in their clinical research.

 But the sales rep says “You will get your co-op marketing expenses reimbursed!”.
-Actually in the above case, if you bought your cards as you needed them, you would only receive a maximum reimbursement of $1,000/quarter ($4,000/year), so yes, you just spent $24,600 for a quarter and they are going to give you $1,000 back!
+Actually in the above case, if you bought your cards as you needed them, you would only receive a maximum reimbursement of $1,000/quarter ($4,000/year), so yes, if you spent $24,600 in marketing for a quarter, they are going to give you $1,000 back!
 (If you spend more than $25,000/quarterly, they increase it to $6,000/quarter, so they really want you to pay for 6 months of patients in advance.)
-Spending $98,400/year on a full-time marketing person and an advertising campaign that not only promotes CoolSculpting®, but all my procedures may be a better option to spend my money!
+Spending $221,760/year on a full-time marketing person and an advertising campaign that not only promotes CoolSculpting®, but all my procedures may be a better option to spend my money!

 Let’s begin with some education on the CoolSculpting® procedure.